Willek10/ESAA-SectorFile/README.md

    git clone https://github.com/yourusername/ESAA-sector-file.git
    ```
 2. Place the downloaded files into the appropriate directory for Aurora.
-3. Launch Aurora and load the EKDK sector file.
+3. Launch Aurora and load the ESAA sector file.

 > **Note**: These installation steps are only applicable to pre-releases of the sector file.
 Pre-releases may contain incomplete features and should not be used during training, events, or exams.
 All full releases are to be downloaded directly via the Aurora client.